tirimid/tirimid.net/artistic/quevish.md

   (NPINIT no))
 ```

-trans. "religion shrinking in scope", "religiosity becoming less popular"[^1]
+trans. "religion shrinking in scope", "religiosity becoming less popular"

-[^1]: Remember that "zywo" is largely a grammatical, not necessarily strictly
+Remember that "zywo" is largely a grammatical, not necessarily strictly
 semantic, assertion of tendency.
 The actual example here is not really a
-      sentence stating that "religion *is* becoming less popular", but rather
+sentence stating that "religion *is* becoming less popular", but rather the idea
-      the idea *of* religion becoming less popular.
-If you actually wanted to
+*of* religion becoming less popular.
+If you actually wanted to say that, you
-      say that, you could say:
+could say:

 ```
 wo     be     ga  no    ga  gane   no     zi ga  zi gane   zywo guby   goju